Kooroshoo/Pedestrian-Simulation-Final-/README.md

 For the implementation of the ORCA model, we used the RVO library: [Link](http://gamma.cs.unc.edu/RVO2/)

-We used the A* Pathfinding algorithm from: [Link](https://arongranberg.com/astar/download)
+We acquired the A* algorithm from the A* Pathfinding Project available at: [Link](https://arongranberg.com/astar/download)